ENCCS/vasp-best-practices/content/fcc_Si_bandstructure.md

     cp ../fcc_Si/3.9/CHGCAR .

-and submit the job to the queue (Tetralith)
+and submit the job to the queue

     sbatch run.sh

-or run it interactively (MeluXina)

-    srun --hint=nomultithread -n 8 vasp_std

 when the job has finished, check slurm-JOBID.out